Privacy Filters are Captured by Residues: A Characterization of Free Natural Filters and the Cost of Adaptivity: Introduction

-As it turns out, concurrent composition is indeed free for all DP definitions \cite{vadhan2023concurrent,lyu2022composition}.
-Moreover, concurrent and adaptive filter composition reduces to adaptive filters \cite{haney2023concurrent}, and thus has the same composition cost.
-Therefore, the full expressivity of both concurrency and adaptivity hinges on free privacy filter composition for different notions of DP.
-Filters, however, are not as well understood.
-We know that adaptive composition under privacy filters is free for $\epsilon$-DP \cite{RRUV16} and R\'enyi-based DP definitions \cite{FZ21,lecuyer2021practical} (zCDP, RDP).
-Filters are also free for Gaussian mechanisms under $f$-DP and PLD accounting \cite{ST22,KTH22}.
-However, for $(\epsilon, \delta)$-DP, the best known result for adaptive composition with filters is only asymptotically free, with worse constants than non-adaptive composition \cite{WRRW23}.
-Even less is known about filters under $f$-DP and PLD.
-In particular, we consider \emph{natural filters}, which leverage lossless composition of the privacy characteristics of individual queries.
-Natural filters can be realized via PLDs, privacy profiles, or $f$-DP accounting.
-In this paper, we make three important contributions towards fully understanding natural privacy filters: \begin{itemize} \item First, in \S\ref{sec:adversary_theory} we present a general theory of adaptive mechanisms that issue adversarial queries with a constrained per-query privacy cost. \item In \S\ref{sec:natural_filter_characterization} we apply this theory to the natural filter and, surprisingly, we show that adaptive composition is NOT free under the PLD nor $f$-DP notions of privacy (see \Cref{corollary:no-free-filters}). \item Finally, we show in \S\ref{sec:well_ordering_proof} that filters are only free for very restricted families of mechanisms: those that are closed under composition, and admit totally ordered tradeoff functions. \end{itemize}
+As with concurrent composition, a key research question is whether advanced privacy accounting techniques can be used to construct free privacy filters for fully adaptive composition.
+Haney et al. \cite{haney2023concurrent} show that concurrent, adaptive composition reduces to adaptive composition.
+Therefore, the full expressivity of both concurrency and adaptivity hinges on the existence of free privacy filters for different notions of DP.
+However, privacy filters are not as well understood as concurrent composition.
+We know that adaptive composition under privacy filters is free for $\epsilon$-DP \cite{RogersRUV16} and R\'enyi-based DP \cite{FeldmanZ21,lecuyer2021practical} (zCDP, RDP).
+The GDP filter, which applies exact ($f$-DP, PLD) accounting to the Gaussian mechanism is also free \cite{ST22,KTH22}.
+This filter was also recently extended to support approximate GDP budgets \cite{tran2026f}.
+However, for $(\epsilon, \delta)$-DP filters, the best known filter by Whitehouse et al. \cite{WRRW23} extends the RDP filter from \cite{FeldmanZ21} to approximate RDP and zCDP, enabling a filter based on lossy translation from $(\epsilon, \delta)$-DP to approximate zCDP \cite{bun2016concentrated}.
+This yields an $(\epsilon, \delta)$-DP privacy filter that is asymptotically free but with worse constants than non-adaptive composition due to translation loss.
+Even less is known about filters under exact forms of privacy.
+We study the \emph{natural filter} in which the realized privacy costs of each query are composed by exact accounting and the realized total cost is compared to a fixed budget.